ulutasbugra/Tip-Calculator-App/Readme.md

 I used HTML, CSS and Javascript for this challenge

 These are screenshots and gif of this project
-Desktop view
+-Desktop view
 ![desktop](ssdesktop.png)

-Mobile view
+-Mobile view
 ![mobile](ssmobile.png)

-Gif
+-Gif
 ![gif](tip-calc-gif.gif)